MicrosoftDocs/power-automate-docs/articles/privacy-dsr-summary.md

 ---
-title: Respond to personal data requests (Azure AD)
+title: Respond to personal data requests (Microsoft Entra ID)
-description: Learn about the resources available in Power Automate to help you meet your obligations under various privacy laws and regulations for users who authenticate using Azure AD.
+description: Learn about the resources available in Power Automate to help you meet your obligations under various privacy laws and regulations for users who authenticate using Microsoft Entra ID.
 services: ''
 suite: flow
 documentationcenter: na